sandeshthapa/sandeshthapa.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+- I’m a Robotics Controls Engineer passionate about building intelligent, reliable, and safe autonomous systems.
+My interests lie at the intersection of control theory, planning, and optimization, with applications across UAVs, autonomous vehicles, and robotics.

+I specialize in designing provably safe control and planning/learning algorithms from the ground up—leveraging tools from control theory, optimization, vehicle dynamics, and learning-based methods to solve real-world challenges in autonomous navigation, flight control, and decision-making.

 - Robotics, Controls, Learning and Autonomy
 - Languages: C/C++, MATLAB/Simulink, Stateflow, Python
 - Platforms: ROS, dSpace, MicroAutoBox II, Rasberry PI, Jetson-TX2, VCU, ECU Scalexio, CANape, CANalyzer, PX4-